Stripe VS Authorize.Net: Which Is Better?

-- Account Holds & Terminations: Like all third-party processors, Stripe ends up doing a lot of its due diligence after the fact, which means it’s easy to run afoul of its opaque quality control processes.
+- Account Holds & Terminations: Like all payment service providers (PSPs), Stripe ends up doing a lot of its due diligence after the fact, which means it’s easy to run afoul of its opaque quality control processes.
 Most user complaints about Stripe fall into this category.

 - Lack Of Fraud Protection: While Stripe’s security features are strong, most of the advanced ones cost extra, leaving some users more exposed to chargebacks than they’d like.

-- Unresponsive Customer Service: While Stripe’s customer service is much improved, many customers were frustrated by Stripe’s inability to resolve or contextualize sudden account holds and terminations.
+- Unresponsive Customer Service: While Stripe’s customer service is much improved, many customers were frustrated by the company’s inability to resolve or contextualize sudden account holds and terminations.

 Authorize.Net High Points